lraithel15133/cura-temp-tower-script/README.md

-This is a fork I made from the okke-formsma's temp tower script to essentially do the same thing except with retraction length and retraction speed
+This is a fork I made from okke-formsma's temp tower script to essentially do the same thing except with retraction length and retraction speed

 Copy .py file into your cura directory as follows;